-Biases make their way into these systems because of the way the systems are trained and where their knowledge springs from geographically.
-For instance, Siri – an American technology – is more likely to understand an American accent over other accents.
-So, organizations with a global audience have started to invest in solutions to eliminate these biases and treat all interactions the same.
-Some governments have also stepped in to mandate neutrality.
-These significant trends will aid in large-scale adoption of the conversational channel technology and facilitate better customer service and experiences.
+Another challenge is that biases make their way into these systems because humans train them across geographies.
+So, organizations with a global audience are investing in solutions that treat all interactions the same way.
+Some governments have also mandated neutrality.
+These significant trends will aid in large-scale adoption of conversational channel technology and facilitate better customer service and experiences.

 Immersive experiences are a step closer to near-humanlike interactions, as they help bridge the gap between the physical and digital worlds and present a multidimensional, multimodal experience.
-Although they offer consumer-centric experiences, this technology is expensive and only now gaining a foothold in the business place.
+But this technology is expensive and only now gaining a foothold in the business world.

 There are several areas where immersive experiences can help.
-It becomes easier to repair a complex machine because the maintenance person can receive real-time instructions from experts anywhere in the world.
-In the COVID-19 era, immersive experiences can facilitate interaction-rich experiences like hosting clients on a virtual 360-degree tour of offices or running high-tech design meetings.
+It becomes easier to repair a complex machine because the maintenance person can receive real-time instructions from experts anywhere.
+They can facilitate interaction-rich experiences such as hosting clients on a virtual 360-degree tour of an office or running a high-tech design meeting.

-Design teams, along with business stakeholders and the innovation team, must examine how to make this paradigm shift more acceptable to users and anticipate the barriers they must overcome.
+Design teams, along with business stakeholders and innovation teams, must examine how to make this paradigm shift more acceptable to users and anticipate the barriers they must overcome.